Battle of the Strait of Gibraltar (1591): Background

 The English merchants, which included ships of the Levant Company, were sailing for various ports but had banded together to sail through the heavily Spanish-dominated Straits of Gibraltar.
 Among these ships was the Centurion, a large armed merchant vessel but weakly manned.

-The Centurion arrived at Marseilles, on her outward bound voyage after delivering her goods, she remained there for more than five weeks, taking in lading, and then intended to return to England.
-When she was ready to depart from Marseilles, there were other smaller sundry ships.
+The Centurion arrived at Marseille, on her outward bound voyage after delivering her goods, she remained there for more than five weeks, taking in lading, and then intended to return to England.
+When she was ready to depart from Marseille, there were other smaller sundry ships.
 Their masters of which interested Robert Bradshaw of Limehouse, the master of the Centurion, to stay a day or two for them until they could get in readiness to depart.
 They agreed that it would be far better for them all to go in company for mutual support and defence, than to run the hazard of falling into the hands of the Spanish galleys in the Straits as they had done the year before.
 Bradshaw agreed and set out along with them all engaging mutually to stand by each other, if they chanced to fall in with any of the Spanish galleys.
 The Spanish meanwhile had sent six galleys from Cartagena, part of a squadron of twelve under Giovanni Andrea Doria, to convey the Spanish ambassador to Rome.